stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 that others would be discovered as the enclosing substance wasted away.

-  Conjecture was vain; so after a futile attempt to find additional globules by drilling, the seekers left again with their new specimen&mdash;which proved, however, as baffling in the laboratory as its predecessor had been.
+  Conjecture was vain; so after a futile attempt to find additional globules by drilling, the seekers left again with their new specimen--which proved, however, as baffling in the laboratory as its predecessor had been.
 Aside from being almost plastic, having heat, magnetism, and slight luminosity, cooling slightly in powerful acids, possessing an unknown spectrum, wasting away in air, and attacking silicon compounds with mutual destruction as a